hogart/deathline/README.md

 ## 🎮 Creating games

-Test game is located in `games/pushkin.json` (Russian only at the moment).
+Test game is located in `games/test_game.json`, it shows examples of game state, templating, markup and conditional transitions.
 Also take a look at `lib/deathline.ts`, it contains interfaces and types for game.

 Place your game at `games/your_game.json` and run it by adding `GAME_NAME = your_game` to `.env` file.